Connected Sums of Graded Artinian Gorenstein Algebras and Lefschetz Properties: Lefschetz Properties.

 \begin{remark} An important open problem in the study of the algebraic Lefschetz properties is establishing whether {\em all} Artinian standard graded complete intersection (CI) algebras satisfy the WLP -- or, even more ambitious, might satisfy the SLP -- or finding a counterexample.
 In codimension three the WLP for such CI algebras when $\cha \F=0$ is shown in \cite{HMNW}.
 Proposition~\ref{prop:2blocks} singles out a certain class of AG algebras of codimension two, which are automatically complete intersections by the Hilbert-Burch theorem.
 Standard graded Artinian algebras of codimension two all satisfy the SLP when $\cha \F=0$ or is greater than the socle degree $d$.
-Corollary \ref{cor:2blocks} shows that for complete intersections that are not standard graded the situation is very different from the standard graded case in the sense that there are many such non-standard graded CI algebras, even in codimension two, that fail to posses the SLP. \end{remark}
+Proposition~\ref{prop:2blocks} shows that there are many non-standard graded CI algebras, even in codimension two, that fail to posses the SLP. \end{remark}

-We now consider the hypothesis that $\F$ be algebraically closed in Proposition \ref{prop:2blocks}. \begin{example}[Dependence of $C$ being a connected sum on the field $\F$] Consider the Artinian algebra $C=\mathbb Q[u,v]/(u^5, v^2+u^4-u^2v)$, where $\deg u=1, \deg v=2$.
-Evidently, $C$ is a complete intersection, the Jordan type of multiplication by $u$ is $(5,5)$ with two strings, the classes in $C$ of $1,u,u^2,u^3,u^4; v,uv,u^2,u^3v,u^4v$: thus, $C$ satisfies the hypotheses of Proposition \ref{prop:2blocks} with $s=5, t=2$, except the hypothesis of the closure of $\F$.
-Over $\mathbb Q$ the degree $4$ form $f_4=v^2+u^4-u^2v=(v-u^2/2)^2+3u^4/4$ is irreducible, but over $\F=\mathbb Q(\omega), \omega=\sqrt{-3}$ it can be factored as In the latter case, after a suitable change of variables, $C$ has the form (2) of Proposition \ref{prop:2blocks}, so is a connected sum.
-However, in these coordinates, $C$ is not a connected sum over such a $T$ when regarded as a $\mathbb Q$-algebra: the Macaulay dual generator of $I=(u^5, v^2+u^4-u^2v)$ is $U^4V+U^2V^2=U^2V(U^2+V)$; in the notation of Proposition \ref{prop:TFAE}, we have $M_F=U^2,M_G=V$ (both) divide $M_0=U^2V$, so by the criterion there we have that $C$ regarded as a $\mathbb Q$ algebra in this basis for $Q$ is not a connected sum over any $T$.
-We are not aware whether the $\mathbb Q$-algebra $C$ is decomposable as a connected sum over some $T$ after a change of coordinates. \end{example}
+We now consider the hypothesis that $\F$ be algebraically closed in Proposition \ref{prop:2blocks}.
+We had already discussed the simpler analogue for the case $T=\F$ in Remark \ref{decomposerem}. \begin{example}[Dependence of $C$ being a connected sum on the field $\F$] Consider the Artinian algebra $C=\mathbb Q[u,v]/(u^5, v^2+u^4-u^2v)$, where $\deg u=1, \deg v=2$.
+Evidently, $C$ is a complete intersection, the Jordan type of multiplication by $u$ is $(5,5)$ with two strings, the classes in $C$ of $1,u,u^2,u^3,u^4; v,uv,u^2,u^3v,u^4v$: thus, $C$ satisfies the hypotheses of Proposition \ref{prop:2blocks} with $a=5, t=2$, except the hypothesis of the closure of $\F$.
+Over $\mathbb Q$ the degree $4$ form $f_4=v^2+u^4-u^2v=(v-u^2/2)^2+3u^4/4$ is irreducible, but over $\F=\mathbb Q(\omega), \omega=\sqrt{-3}$ it can be factored as In the latter case, after a suitable change of variables, $C$ has the form (2) of Proposition~\ref{prop:2blocks}, so is a connected sum of $A=\F[x]/(x^7)=B$ over $T=\F[z]/(z^2)$ as in \eqref{Ceqn}.
+However, over $\Q$, one can show that there is no such isomorphism, i.e.

+and hence over $\Q$, $C$ is not a connected sum as in \eqref{Ceqn}.
+We are not aware whether the $\mathbb Q$-algebra $C$ is decomposable as a connected sum over some other $T$ after a change of coordinates. \end{example}